Xilinx/Vitis_Libraries/motor_control/docs/src/index.rst

 Vitis Motor Control Library
 =============================

 Motor Control Library is an open-sourced library written in C/C++ for accelerating developments of motor control applications.
 It has covered 4 algorithm-level L1 APIs including FOC, SVPWM__DUTY, PWM_GEN and QEI.
 These four APIs have AXI configuration interfaces and high integration level, that can be directly integrated into the system.
-The ap_fixed type has been adopted in these APIs which makes it easier to understand the physical meaning of variables' value.
-A virtual motor model is provided for doing the verifications of FOC in the Vitis environment.The 4 algorithm-level algorithms APIs implemented by Vitis Motor Control Library include:
+The 4 algorithm-level algorithms APIs implemented by Vitis Motor Control Library include:

 - FOC: the API is for sensor based field-orientated control (FOC).
-The eight control modes it supports cover basic speed and torque control modes, as well as field-weakning control.
-Besides signal ports, AXI-Lite interface is provided for system control and monitor.
+From 2024.2 release, the L1/test/IP_FOC functionally becomes a register container module which can be composed by the 12 new-added fine-grained function-level APIs.
 - SVPWM_DUTY: the API is the front-end for Space Vector Pulse Width Modulation (SVPWM) to calculate ratios.
 Besides signal ports, AXI-Lite interface is provided for system control and monitor.
 - PWM_GEN: the API is the back-end for Space Vector Pulse Width Modulation (SVPWM) to generate output signals based on ratios.
 Besides signal ports, AXI-Lite interface is provided for system control and monitor.
 - QEI: the API is for quadrature encoder interface(QEI).
 Besides signal ports, AXI-Lite interface is provided for system control and monitor.